 Scenes should be described in such a way that the reader feels as if they’re there with the narrator (showing rather than telling), but sharing not only how those events happened and appeared to the narrator but also how they affected them – what they thought, felt and believed about what happened.

 If all you want to do is describe a certain series of events for a readership with an established interest in your subject matter – for instance family, social group or academic interest – then a report is quite adequate, but if your aim is to get the widest possible readership, then how you approach your memoir can make a huge difference to achieving that aim.

 I wrote this clarification because my publishing business, AIA Publishing, only publishes fiction and narrative memoirs, so it’s important that those making submissions know the difference in memoir writing approaches.
 I have an imprint, Escarpment Publishing, that publishes non-narrative memoirs if they’re worthy of publication, but I select quality narrative memoirs for AIA Publishing because they engender the same kind of reader engagement as our fictional titles.

 This is part of a series of blog posts on how to write a novel.
 It doesn’t just cover the technical details, but also the emotional journey we take and the personal challenges we meet on the road from potential author to author.
-Join the journey now, and don’t miss a post, click here to sign up to get my Novel Revision Checklist and links to the articles sent to your inbox.
+Join the journey now, and don’t miss a post, sign up to my Novel Revision Checklist and I’ll send the articles to your inbox.